jorgeUnas/Deforestation_Analysis_SQL/README.md

 The only regions of the world that decreased in percent forest area from 1990 to 2016 were Latin America & Caribbean (dropped from 51.03% to 46.16%) and Sub-Saharan Africa (30.67% to 28.79%).
 All other regions actually increased in forest area over this time period.
 However, the drop in forest area in the two aforementioned regions was so large, the percent forest area of the world decreased over this time period from 32.42% to 31.38%.

+## 2. Country-level Detail

+a.
+SUCCESS STORIES
+There is one particularly bright spot in the data at the country level, China.
+This country actually increased in forest area from 1990 to 2016 by 527229.062 km2.
+It would be interesting to study what has changed in this country over this time to drive this figure in the data higher.
+The country with the next largest increase in forest area from 1990 to 2016 was the United States, but it only saw an increase of 79200 km2, much lower than the figure for China.

+China and United States are of course very large countries in total land area, so when we look at the largest percent change in forest area from 1990 to 2016, we aren’t surprised to find a much smaller country listed at the top.
+Iceland increased in forest area by 213.66% from 1990 to 2016.

+b.
+LARGEST CONCERNS
+Which countries are seeing deforestation to the largest degree?
+We can answer this question in two ways.
+First, we can look at the absolute square kilometer decrease in forest area from 1990 to 2016.
+The following 3 countries had the largest decrease in forest area over the time period under consideration:

 <img src="https://github.com/jorgeUnas/Deforestation_Analysis_SQL/blob/main/Table%201.png" alt="Forest area by country">